cssr-tools/pyopmnearwell/docs/text/examples.rst

 Hello world
 -----------
-In this example we consider the configuration file 'h2o.toml' available in the examples folder (`link to the file <https://github.com/cssr-tools/pyopmnearwell/blob/main/examples/h2o.toml>`_), where the co2store model is used and only water is injected in a radial grid.
+In this example we consider the configuration file `h2o.toml <https://github.com/cssr-tools/pyopmnearwell/blob/main/examples/h2o.toml>`_ available in the examples folder, where the co2store model is used and only water is injected in a radial grid.

 If the generated files are to be saved in a folder called 'hello_world', then this is achieved by the following command: